-The unit price calculates the cost of a product per unit.
+The unit price tells you the cost of a product per unit.
 For example, a unit could be by the ounce, pound, or number of items in a package.
 Unit prices are usually marked on the shelf below the product.
 For example, let's say you are looking for canned beets and there are three different brands to choose from.
 If you look at the unit price below each one, you can find the brand that is cheapest, especially if you buy the largest can.
-However, it only makes sense to buy the largest can if you are sure you will use it all.
+It only makes sense to buy the largest can if you are sure you will use it all.

 It is easier to make the most nutritious choice when you know how to read the nutrition facts label.
 These labels contain the nutritional information and are found on most packaged foods.
 Use the nutrition facts label to focus on the facts that are most important to you, such as the fat, sugar, or sodium content.
-Nutritional labels make it easier for you to compare similar products.
+These labels make it easier for you to compare similar products.

 American Dietetic Association